twonoise/mightymic/README.md

 Large amount of ways to fight with both types of mentioned noise sources were invented, and they all can be divided to **passive** and **active** approaches (and with rocket priced setups, both are **combined**; we will omit this case here).
 Let us also omit here noise gate approaches like DNR from compact cassette epoch, as they and their limitations are well known already.

 Active are "simple" (and cheap today), and they are "just" an LNA, placed near capsule, then outputs amplified signal in single-phase or differential form and with low or controlled output impedance.
-Indeed, there is a power supply required for that, but, most high quality microphone input standards are does not offer power output line.
+Indeed, there is a power supply required for that, but, most high quality microphone input standards are does not offer power output line (country dependent).
 There is another drawback: active circuit adds noise itself, so, there is a balance between added and rejected noise.
 Also, we do not talk here about added non-linearity distortions, dynamic range limitation, power line collected noise, as these can be eliminated more or less effectively today.

 Let's take a look at passive one.
 Despite of its name, it is a way more expensive, due to it requires high quality wideband transformer.
 The key parameter of transformer is windings _inductance_.
 That means either very high magnetic permeability yet wide frequency band core (often impossible to obtain today); or, regular ferrite, but, to keep inductance, it will be very large (at least, way larger than you can find in some microphones).
 Largest possible size also unavoidable to keep both _resistive_ and _magnetic_ power losses (we have _too_ little power to just lost it!).